 This step is VERY important!
 It’s perfectly fine to leave the admin name as “admin”, though you might want to change it to your own name.

-Now, set your language and enable the “Limit Login Attempts” by clicking the radio box – it’s a very good idea to avoid brute force attacks.
+Now, set your language and enable the “Limit Login Attempts” by clicking the radio box – to avoid brute force attacks.

 Don’t bother with any of the advanced options for now.